 For a more extensive album of sculptures at this site, see the descriptions and pictures at art-and-archaeology.com.

 The sculptures at the site, generally dating from the Song Dynasty, late 12th & early 13th centuries, were extensive and extremely detailed.
-There were some indications, such as are shown in this picture, that production was unexpectedly halted.
+There were indications, shown in this picture, that production was unexpectedly halted, but there was no explantion of why.

 Although the upper portion of the carving is detailed and complete, the lower portion is only roughed in.